andrews1022/react-typescript-project-setup/gatsby/contentful-blog.md

   };
   ```

-### Components
+### Converting Components

-Now let's update the components to .tsx!
+Now let's update the components to `.tsx`!
 The steps are similar to the pages:

 - Rename `index.js` to `index.tsx`
 - Setup type for the props (if any)